rtnavarr/survivai/docs/final.md

 **The goal is to have the agent rely solely on vision, rather than ObservationFromGrid(as used in assignment 2) to complete simple tasks such as breaking and gathering wood.**

+Our project uses computer vision and machine learning to emulate how a person would play Minecraft.
+For a human it's trivial to identify resources like wood, but teaching an agent to analyze a sequence of pixels and act accordingly would take much more training.
+We thought this would be an interesting idea to implement (and would be perfect to implement in a ML/AI setting), and so Surviv.ai was born!

 <img src="http://www.minecraft101.net/guides/images/first-night/03-getting-wood.jpg"/>

 *Wood collection is an essential part of surviving the first night in Minecraft; our project aims to automate this task using CV.*